houshuang/blog/content/posts/2008-01-10-providing-multilingual-services-if-the-iranian-can-do-it.md

 ---
-title: "Providing multilingual services - if the Iranian can do it2806"
+title: "Providing multilingual services - if the Iranian can do it..."
 created_at: 2008-01-10 00:00:00 -0500
 kind: article
 tags: